Important Campus Policies

 RSOs may have delayed their elections in the Spring.
 Student Involvement suggests hosting your elections as soon as possible to get your new officer team started and in compliance.
 Resources:

-SOFS will operate as normal for Fall 2020.
+SOFS will operate as normal.
 RSOs will submit all SOFS payment requests through the Payment Request System.
 Deposits will be accepted in 200 Nebraska Union and 333 Nebraska East Union.
 Students will be able to decide if they want to have reimbursement checks mailed or picked up.

-Organizations with National or International Affiliation, and Membership an Fraternities/Sororities
+Organizations with National or International Affiliation, Membership and Fraternities/Sororities

 Clubs and organizations that have membership with a coordinating National, International, Executive or Headquarter Offices are expected to observe the requirements of those organizations as it relates to meetings, activities, and events.